Articles & SRLN Newsletters

 The Utah Supreme Court has created a committee to study the possibility of creating a limited license legal technician - or something along those lines - in Utah.

 Article: The Disconnect Between the Requirements of Judicial Neutrality and Those of the Appearance of Neutrality when Parties Appear Pro Se: Causes, Solutions, Recommendations, and Implications (Zorza 2004)

-In this article Richard Zorza explores the concept of engaged neutrality by the judge creates a more transparent and arguably more ethically neutral playing field for the self-represented litigant.
+In this article Richard Zorza explores the concept of engaged neutrality which, when employed by the judge, creates a more transparent and arguably more ethically neutral playing field for the self-represented litigant.

 Article: California’s Family Law Facilitator Program: A New Paradigm for the Courts (Harrison, Chase, Surh 2000)

 In 1997, California introduced its Family Law Facilitator Program to guide unrepresented family litigants through the judicial process.

 Article: Community Courts and Family (Chase, Alexander, Miller 2000)

 The authors introduce the idea of a community court as an interaction among courts, social service agencies, and the community.